pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

     <h3>Publishing to indices other than PyPI</h3>
     The PyPA's [`pypi-publish`](https://github.com/marketplace/actions/pypi-publish)
-    action also supports trusted publishing with other (non-PyPI) indices, provided they have trusted publishing enabled (and you've configured your trusted publisher on them).
-For example, here's how you can use trusted publishing on [TestPyPI](https://test.pypi.org):
+    action also supports Trusted Publishing with other (non-PyPI) indices, provided they have Trusted Publishing enabled (and you've configured your Trusted Publisher on them).
+For example, here's how you can use Trusted Publishing on [TestPyPI](https://test.pypi.org):

     ```yaml